 #- De Pijp

-Once a lower class area, today it’s a hipsters paradise.
+Once a lower-class working area, today De Pijp neighbourhood is a hipsters paradise.
 The most famous place there is a street market in Albert Cuyperstraat that’s open daily.
-Neighbourhood has a lot of cute cafés, restaurants and bars.
-It’s less known that it’s also a place where Mondrian lived and worked for some time (on address Ruysdaelkade 75-77).
+Neighbourhood has many cute cafés, restaurants and local shops.
+It’s lesser known that it’s also an area where painter Piet Mondrian lived and worked for some time (on address Ruysdaelkade 75-77).

-Probably the most beautiful part of the city, built in the 17th century during the Golden Age.
-It’s a beautiful picturesque area so the best thing is to take a few hours and just stroll and get lost in its streets, named after flowers and trees.
-It’s a home to many houseboats, among which there is even one that serves today as a hotel for abandoned cats.
+Jordaan is probably the most beautiful part of the city, built during the 17th century’s Golden Age.
+It’s name comes from the french word for garden, and accordingly all of its streets are named after flowers and trees.
+It’s a beautiful picturesque area, so the best thing to do is to take a few hours and just stroll around.
+It’s a home to many houseboats, among which one of them serves as a hotel for abandoned cats.

 #- Museum District

 Museumplein, a large green area in Amsterdam is a true art district of Amsterdam with the most important museums located on it.
 Rijksmuseum and Van Gogh Museum shouldn’t be missed by any art enthusiasts, because of their amazing art collections.
 Let me just tell you the Rijksmuseum is where The Night Watch is.
 And the Van Gogh Museum has the largest collection of paintings, drawings and letters created by that famous Dutch painter.
 Stedelijkmuseum, also located at the Museumplein has a collection of modern and contemporary art.
 Smaller Diamond Museum and the Moco Museum are located there, as well.